 Sudoku first became popular in Japan, after the company Nikoli started publishing it in the eighties.
 It spread later to the rest of the world after The Times of London featured it in 2004.
 It was later discovered by Will Shortz –the crossword puzzle editor for The New York Times– that the Puzzle's author was actually American architect Howard Garns, whose puzzles first appeared in the Dell Pencil Puzzles and Word Games magazine in 1979 with the name Number Place.

-Latin Puzzles not based on Latin squaresAfter creating puzzles Moshaiku (2010) and Konseku (2011) Spanish engineer and songwriter Miguel Palomo investigated the possibility of using triangular and hexagonal boards for puzzles similar to Sudoku.
+Latin Puzzles: puzzles with symbols that do not repeatAfter creating puzzles Moshaiku (2010) and Konseku (2011) Spanish engineer and songwriter Miguel G. Palomo investigated the possibility of using triangular and hexagonal boards for puzzles similar to Sudoku.
 This first such puzzles were Canario (2012) –inspired by the Pintaderas found in the Spanish Canary Islands–, Monthai (2013) –inspired by the namesake Thai pillow– and Douze France (2013).
 The puzzles had split regions, a characteristic shared by Tartan (2013) on a square board.
 Helios (2013) on the other hand had a star-shaped board.
 The main characteristic shared by these puzzles was that their solutions were not Latin squares.

 In his articles Latin Polytopes (2014) and Latin Puzzles (2016), Palomo formalized some ideas on board shape, and proposed a generalization for both Latin squares and the Latin square Puzzle.
 These articles contained new puzzles with tetrahedral, cubic, octahedral, dodecahedral and icosahedral boards among others, that were later presented in lectures about Latin polytopes and the evolution of Sudoku.